 How To Make Great Tuna Salad

-Mash the tuna with a fork until it is in very small pieces.
-If you're making a lot of it, you can put on food service gloves and mash it up with your fingers in a big bowl.
-A food processor will chop it too finely and is not necessary.
-The celery and onion can be chopped with a big knife.
+Mash the tuna with a fork until it is in tiny pieces.
+If you're making a lot, you can put on food service gloves and mash it up with your fingers in a big bowl.
+A food processor will chop it too small and is unnecessary.
+I can chop the celery and onion with a big knife.
 If you are using dill, remove the stems and chop it finely.

 What About the Mayonnaise?

 The healthiest mayo is one that you make yourself.
 Look at the jar of your favorite commercial mayonnaise.
 The first ingredient listed on the label is soybean oil.
 Most restaurants use this for frying your French fries; it is very cheap, quite toxic, and not a healthy option.
 You can easily make your own with eggs and light olive oil.
 Try our recipe for Homemade Mayonnaise.

 A good mayonnaise substitute is sour cream or full-fat (10%) Greek Yogurt.
 You can also substitute mayo with avocado.
 Smash the flesh of a ripe avocado with the back of a fork, season with a little salt, and use that in place of mayonnaise.
 It's creamy and delicious!